 Rumor has it that if you come close and have been with Chase for years, you might be offered an invitation to join, but that’s not a guarantee.

 The Cost of Chase Private Client

 Thus, this is comparable to other large investment firms.
 However, you can find lower rates elsewhere.
-Management fees can also be very high, as much as twice the amount of investments purchased from other services like Ameritrade.
-There’s also a $20 monthly fee on the Chase Private Client savings account.
+Management fees can also be very high, as much as twice the amount of investments purchased from other services.

 Is Chase Private Client worth it?